NterpriseCEO/GE-EmergenceProject/readme.md

 For this project I wanted to create a a simulation of city life.
 I wanted to have cars that travel around on the streets and people that walk around on the sidewalk.
 In this simulation, cars and people travel round the city, stopping when they are about run into each other.

+The music was made by me.
+The right hand swings between 7/4 time and 5/4 time, and the left hand is in 6/4 time.
+I think I did a good job at creating a ambient lullaby befiting of a city simulation.

 ## Video

 [![YouTube](readme-files/screenshot-1.png)](https://youtu.be/f9tmgOyUgD8)

 ## How it works

 I found a road generation algorithm [here](https://kidscancode.org/blog/2018/09/godot3_procgen2/) which I adapted to work in 3d.
 It was originally programmed to work with 2D tiles.
 I created all the road textures myself.
 I also created all the building and vehicle models myself in blender.
-I also filled all non-road squares with buildings
+Almost all non-road squares with buildings.

 I created a path generation algorithm.
 Cars and people then seek the nearest target in a list of targets.
 I check if the road at an xz position is of a certain type and determine where the car or person will move next.
 I do this 10000 times in a loop for every car as they are placed in the scene.
 This generates a path that each car will travel throughout the simulation.